MrSlosh/NewYorkCoin-AuxPow/NewYorkCoin-AuxPow/doc/README.md

-Dogecoin Core 1.10
+NewYorkCoin Core 1.10
 ==================

 Setup
 ---------------------
-[Dogecoin Core](http://dogecoin.com/) is the reference Dogecoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Dogecoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[NewYorkCoin Core](http://dogecoin.com/) is the reference NewYorkCoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of NewYorkCoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------
-The following are some helpful notes on how to run Dogecoin on your native platform.
+The following are some helpful notes on how to run NewYorkCoin on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run Dogecoin-Qt.
+You need the Qt4 run-time libraries to run NewYorkCoin-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4